mbentley/docker-notary/README.md

 Docker Notary Images for Deployment
 ===================================

 These are minimal images for deploying notary services.
-ALl images are currently based on notary 0.2.0.
+All images are currently based on notary 0.2.0.

 `make build` - builds images